News24 World: Availability

-At launch Sky News Extra was available via satellite and cable, then Internet streaming on its website, as well as on free-to-air digital television in Sydney as a trial.
+At launch News24 World was available via satellite and cable, then Internet streaming on its website, as well as on free-to-air digital television in Sydney as a trial.

 From 1 May 2016, the service's linear channel was replaced by the original Sky News Election Channel (which also launched HD operations at the same time), resulting in the service only being available on the Sky News Multiview service and online.
 Although the service was originally planned to relaunch as a linear channel on 30 November 2016, this was later postponed, and ultimately the linear channel did not return until 24 January 2017 after the American presidential inauguration.
 Sky News Extra retained the HD feed originated by SNEC.
 On 28 June 2024, SNEC again returned over Sky News Extra's channel space on cable, Foxtel and satellite.